 This should be your first approach for any key action GA4 is already tracking.
 For instance, many form plugins automatically fire a generate_lead event upon submission.

-Here’s how to designate it as a conversion:
+Here’s how to designate it as a key event:

-3. Locate the event you wish to track, such as generate_lead.
+- Locate the event you wish to track, such as

-4. On the far right of that event's row, you’ll find a toggle under the Mark as conversion column.
+generate_lead. - On the far right of that event's row, toggle Mark as key event.

 That's it.
-Within 24-48 hours, GA4 will begin populating your conversion reports with data from that event.
+Within 24-48 hours, GA4 will begin populating your key-event reports with data from that event.

-Method 2: Creating a Custom Event and Conversion
+Method 2: Creating a Custom Event and Key Event

 What if you need to track something more specific, like a user downloading your company's service brochure?
 If that action isn't already an event, you can create one directly within GA4.